 Vela has brought his expertise on border issues to the Committee on Homeland Security, where he serves as the top Democratic Member of the Subcommittee on Border and Maritime Security.
 As Co-Chair of the Congressional Border Caucus, he leads efforts to reform the nation's immigration laws, and expands investments in border communities and infrastructure, including ports and roads, to strengthen trade.

 Congressman Vela also sits on the Committee on Agriculture as Vice Ranking Member.
-He was the only Texas Democrat appointed by the House of Representatives’ Leadership to serve as a negotiator on the Conference Committee which drafted the most recent Farm Bill (2014), a comprehensive law, which sets agriculture policy for the next five years.
+He was the only Texas Democrat appointed by the House of Representatives’ Leadership to serve as a negotiator on the Conference Committee which drafted the 2014 Farm Bill.
+He was again the lone Texas Democrat appointed to the 2017 Farm Bill Conference Committee.
+The Farm Bill is a comprehensive law which sets agriculture policy for five years.
 The Farm Bill includes resources for research of invasive species such as citrus greening, and funding for school lunches and other nutrition programs.
 Congressman Vela holds seats on the Subcommittee on Livestock and Foreign Agriculture and the Subcommittee on Conservation and Forestry.